-According to the progress reports furnished by the Project, the construction works of office building at Maligakanda, supply and laying of Water Distribution Network of Gothatuwa - Mulleriyawa- Kotikawatta areas and reconstruction of Elie House Reservoir had been completed as at 31 December 2014 and the works completed had been handed over to National Water Supply and Drainage Board.
+According to the progress reports furnished by the Project, the physical progress of construction of office building at Maligakanda, supply and laying of Water Distribution Network of Gothatuwa - Mulleriyawa- Kotikawatta areas and reconstruction of Elie House Reservoir had been reported as 90 per cent as at 31 December 2013 and the works completed had been handed over to National Water Supply and Drainage Board in 2014.
 The following observations are made on other activities implemented by the Project.

-(a) The works for rehabilitation of roads, development activities at vehicle parking areas, landscaping activities and erecting of bounding walls and fencing of yards etc, had not been completed due to delays of Colombo Municipal Council to release suitable lands to the National Water Supply and Drainage Board.

-- (b) It was observed at the physical inspection made on 14 August 2015 that the construction works of Maligakanda Valve House had not been commenced even as at the date of audit inspection eventhough the clearance of the land belongs to Colombo Municipal Council had been completed.
+- (a) The works for rehabilitation of roads, development activities at vehicle parking areas, landscaping activities and erecting of bounding walls and fencing of yards etc, had not been completed due to delays of Colombo Municipal Council to release suitable lands to the National Water Supply and Drainage Board. - (b) It was observed at the physical inspection made on 14 August 2015 that the construction works of Maligakanda Valve House had not been commenced even as at the date of audit inspection eventhough the clearance of the land belongs to Colombo Municipal Council had been completed.
 As a result, the Reservoir Tank at Maligakanda which was completed at the end of the year 2014 at a cost of Rs.
-275.09 million was remained idle. - (c) Although detailed Action Plan had been prepared by the Project covering physical targets, there were no mechanism introduced for identification of deviation of the works and required remedial measures.
-Therefore, it was evidenced that the Action Plan had not been utilized as an effective instrument of control for the Project activities.
+275,091,484 was remained idle. - (c) Although detailed Action Plan had been prepared by the Project covering physical targets, there were no mechanism introduced for identification of deviation of the works and required remedial measures.
+Therefore, it was evidenced that the Action plan had not been utilized as an effective instrument of control for the Project activities.